bnomei/kirby-styledmap/readme.md

 ### plugin.styledmap.cssstyle
 - default: css width & height
-- override this if you are too lazy to enter width and height seperatly
+- override this if you are too lazy to enter width and height seperatly or want to add more inline styling

 ### plugin.styledmap.mapclass
 - default: 'styledmap-container'